Rugby league in Wales: Senior

 Club rugby league in Wales is played in a full British league system operated by the Rugby Football League.
 The South Wales Conference and North Wales Conference are the highest tier exclusive Welsh division of the league system and are currently 5th tier in the league pyramid.
-Wales currently has two professional clubs who compete in the RFL, North Wales Crusaders and West Wales Raiders.
+Wales currently has one professional club which competes in the RFL, North Wales Crusaders.

 Junior

 Wales's junior competition is the Welsh Conference Junior League.
 In 2011 there was a North Wales Under 12 league.
 In the Conference Youth League there were two Welsh sides: North Wales Crusaders and CPC Bears.

 National team

-Wales participated in the first ever rugby league international when they beat New Zealand 9-8 in Aberdare in 1908.
+Wales participated in the first ever rugby league international, defeating New Zealand 9–8 at Athletic Ground, Aberdare on 1 January 1908 in front of 15,000 spectators, the winning try scored by former Wales rugby union international Dai Jones.

 The national side, nicknamed the Dragons, have often been one of the stronger sides in international rugby league and have also provided a number of players for the Great Britain team.
 The two great eras of Welsh Rugby League coincide with the playing careers of Jim Sullivan and Jonathan Davies.
 They compete in the Rugby League European Nations Cup and the Rugby League World Cup.

-There is a very successful Wales A team selected from domestic Welsh players, which competes in the Amateur Four Nations competition.
-Wales have won seven of the eight tournaments played.
+The Wales Dragonhearts team is selected from domestic Welsh players, and won the Rugby League Amateur Four Nations eight times between 2002 and the final tournament in 2013.

 Wales also play in regular international tournaments at under 19, under 15 and student level.